The Long-Term Bull Has Been Tamed

-Shashi Mehrotra, Chartered Financial Analyst, is the Chief Operating Officer and Chief Investment Officer of Legend Advisory.
+Shashi Mehrotra, Chartered Financial Analyst, Senior Vice President and Chief Investment Strategist.
 The opinions and predictions expressed herein are those of Shashi Mehrotra solely and not necessarily the opinions or expectations of Legend Advisory or any of its affiliates.
-Such opinions and predictions are as of February 5, 2019, and are subject to change at any time based on market and other conditions.
+Such opinions and predictions are as of June 19, 2019, and are subject to change at any time based on market and other conditions.
 This material includes forward-looking statements that are subject to certain risks and uncertainties.
 Actual results, performance or achievements may differ materially from those expressed or implied.
 No predictions or forecasts can be guaranteed.

 Investing involves risk including the potential loss of principal.
 The opinions and material presented are provided for informational purposes only.
 No person or system can predict the market.
 Neither asset allocation nor diversification guarantee a profit or protect against or eliminate the risk of experiencing investment losses.
 All investments are subject to risk, including the risk of principal loss.
 There is no assurance that the investment goals and process described herein will consistently lead to successful investing.